 There are no doubt regulatory changes that would reduce the costs and time involved in housing construction projects, including higher-density housing.
 However, many regulatory constraints promote other social goals, such as ensuring buildings are constructed safely and that neighbouring residents do not have costs and inconveniences imposed upon them about which they are not consulted; recent concerns about quality and safety defects in higher-density buildings, including those related to waterproofing and fire safety, demonstrate an ongoing community preference for such safeguards.17 In addition, while lowering the cost of construction would contribute to affordability, the primary driver of high housing costs in Australia is the cost of well-located land.
 To improve the provision of new housing, efforts to better synchronise state and local strategic planning frameworks with the intention to quicken approval times and to address the issues raised in the Shergold Weir report could be considered.
-Improvements to the oversight of construction processes (as outlined in the Shergold Weir report) is likely to improve the housing supply response to increases in demand and increase buyer confidence in these assets.18
+Improve the housing supply response to increases in demand and increase buyer confidence in these assets.18

-See Shergold and Weir (2018), Johnston and Reid (2019) and Building Ministers Forum (2019).
+17 See Shergold and Weir (2018), Johnston and Reid (2019) and Building Ministers Forum (2019).

-For example, New South Wales Department of Planning, Industry and Environment (2021) has established a roadmap to improve certainty on infrastructure contributions, and the Australian Government facilitated an agreement between states and territories for a nationally consistent approach in building regulation and implementing the recommendations of the Shergold-Weir report (Building Ministers Forum 2019).
+18 For example, New South Wales Department of Planning, Industry and Environment (2021) has established a roadmap to improve certainty on infrastructure contributions, and the Australian Government facilitated an agreement between states and territories for a nationally consistent approach in building regulation and implementing the recommendations of the Shergold-Weir report (Building Ministers Forum 2019).